Deep dive

 Published Jul 3, 2026 · updated Jul 3, 2026

-Monterrey gets written off as a business city, all glass towers and industry.
-That sells it short.
-Regios (that is what locals call themselves) live wedged between serious mountains, they take their food seriously, and the craft beer scene is one of the best in the country.
-Here is a weekend that skips the corporate version and gets to the real one.
+Monterrey gets written off as a business city, all glass towers, cement plants, and the head offices of half the companies in Mexico.
+That sells it badly short.
+Regios, as locals call themselves, live wedged inside a wall of serious mountains, they take their food more seriously than almost anyone in the north, and the craft beer scene here is one of the best in the country.
+Here’s a weekend in Nuevo León that skips the corporate version and gets to the one regios would actually want you to see.

 Is it safe for a weekend?
 Yes